 As expected, Spurs under José Mourinho were happy to sit back, allow the Reds to come on them with the hope of playing on the counter.

-The Korean struck the ball and beat Alisson Becker at the near post but the Goal was ruled as Offside after a VAR review and the Reds were fortunate to get away early on.
+The Reds started well but it was hosts that came close through Son Heung-min as the Korean struck the ball and beat Alisson Becker at the near post but the Goal was ruled as Offside after a VAR review and the Reds were fortunate to get away early on.

 The Front 3 (Sadio Mané, Roberto Firmino and Mohamed Salah) looked like they were back in sync and worked together in tandem.

-The Reds finally broke the deadlock at the stroke of First Half as Firmino tapped in the ball after Mané plays in to pass the ball on the path of Firmino.
+The Reds broke the deadlock at the stroke of First Half as Firmino tapped in the ball after Mané played in to pass the ball on the path of Firmino.

 Klopp would feel more satisfied with the Reds overall performance during the First Half as the First Half ended at 0-1.

-Matip was replaced by Nathaniel Phillips before the Second Half began.
-The Cameroonian struggled during the First Half, after sustaining an ankle ligament damage.
+Matip was replaced by Nathaniel Phillips before the Second Half began as the Cameroonian struggled during the First Half, after sustaining an ankle ligament damage.

 The Reds extended their lead to 0-2 after Mané’s shot was stopped by Lloris but Trent Alexander-Arnold struck the resulting rebound in to the bottom left corner of the net in the 46th minute.